 The Generalist Program does not prepare vision or hearing specialists.
 However, the UNC School of Special Education does offer graduate programs in these areas.

 State Standards and Accreditation

 The M.A.
-Generalist program adheres to four different sets of national and state standards and is accredited by the National Council for the Accreditation of Teacher Education (NCATE).
+Generalist program adheres to four different sets of national and state standards.

 Sample course content includes:

 - Methods for working with students with significant support needs

 Additionally, due to small class sizes (maximum 20-25 students per course) faculty maintain a high level of personal interaction with the students.

 How you obtain a license to teach students with disabilities varies from state to state.
 Contact the Department of Education in your state to find out the specific steps needed to become endorsed in Generalist education.
 In Colorado, individuals must: